KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 ## ac_staked

-`ac_staked` indicates the percentage of blocks the chain will aim to have mined via Proof of Stake (PoS), with the remainder via Proof of Work (PoW).
-For example, an `ac_staked=90` chain will have ~90% PoS blocks and 10% PoW blocks.
+`ac_staked` indicates the percentage of blocks the chain will aim to mine via Proof of Stake (PoS), with the remainder via Proof of Work (PoW).
+For example, an `ac_staked=90` chain will have ~90% PoS blocks and ~10% PoW blocks.

 Measurements of the PoS:PoW ratio are approximate; the PoW difficulty will automatically adjust based on the overall percentage of PoW-mined blocks to adhere to the approximate `PoS` value.